bishalk21/CodingPractice/My Notes/MonogoDB.md

 Q. What is a Schema?

+A Schema is a JSON object that defines the structure and contents of given data.

 A schema is a Mongoose construct that defines the structure of the documents within a given collection.
 Schemas are used to define the structure of the documents within a given collection.
 Schemas are used to define the structure of the documents within a given collection.

 Q. What is a Model?